DethCount/usb-gamepad/README.md

 Wait for bluetooth connection then :
 - use gamepad joypad.
 It sends MOVE commands with normalized speed ([-1;1]) through Bluetooth.
 X is left-right on left joypad, Y is up-down on right joypad.
-- use joypad clicking: It will send STOP command.
-Not implemented yet.
+- use joypad clicking: It sends STOP command.